“If I am to name the performer I admire the most, it would be Judy Garland.” – Diahann Carroll, 1957

-July 26, 1949: Now available on MGM Records, the original soundtrack album to In The Good Old Summertime.
+July 26, 1949: Now available!
+The original soundtrack album to In The Good Old Summertime.
 The original album was not the standard four-disc, eight sides album but two discs with four songs in the gatefold format.
 The four songs presented were “Put Your Arms Around Me Honey”; “Meet Me Tonight In Dreamland”; “Play That Barbershop Chord”; “I Don’t Care.”

 July 26, 1954: Judy rehearsed and recorded parts of the “Born In A Trunk” number for A Star Is Born, specifically “When My Sugar Walks Down The Street” and “I’ll Get By.”
 From 4 – 5 p.m. she rehearsed, then recorded from 5 – 5:25 p.m. then rehearsed some more from 5:25 – 6 p.m.

 July 26, 1955: Erksine Johnson reported on the fact that Judy apparently turned down an offer to appear on TV preferring to tour with her show, “The Judy Garland Show.”
 However, after Judy’s concert in Vancouver, British Columbia, Canada, on July 19, her husband and manager Sid Luft publicly announced the cancelation of the rest of the tour by citing a clause in the contract that stated Judy could cancel the dates without repercussions if she was needed for film or television work.
 The result was Judy’s first TV special which aired on September 24, 1955, not long after Judy signed a recording contract with Capitol Records that August.